Fraud is getting more sophisticated

 Efficient AI systems that prevent fraud lead to significant cost savings.
 Not only do they keep your revenue from fraudsters, but they also remove the costs related to the manual investigation of fraud.
 Managing fraud also brings long-term cost savings from reduced customer churn and stronger customer loyalty.

 Before using AI in your payments, you have to talk to the right payments partner.
 The right partner can offer you tools and advice that match your business needs.
 They should be able to provide you with bespoke payment fraud prevention tools that are most relevant to your business.
 Thus, you will be able to enable or disable the fraud prevention tools as per your needs.

-Look for a payments partner who uses advanced fraud prevention tools to fight fraud.
+Look for a payments partner who uses advanced fraud prevention tools.
 These could include Ai and machine learning, advanced analytics, biometrics, etc. Added features such as risk profiling and automated chargeback management would be good to have.

 Also, look for a payments partner who can work with you to reduce non-payment and payment failures.
-They should also give you the capability to analyze customer behavior and prevent non-payment issues.
+They should also give you the capability to analyze customer behaviour and prevent non-payment issues.